jonocarroll/wp_content/_drafts/2016-06-03-images-as-x-axis-labels-updated.md

 [caption id="attachment_953" align="alignnone" width="680"]<a href="http://jcarroll.com.au/wp-content/uploads/2016/06/GDP_updated.png"><img src="http://jcarroll.com.au/wp-content/uploads/2016/06/GDP_updated-1024x640.png" alt="Updated version using @baptiste&#039;s method; much better." width="680" height="425" class="size-large wp-image-953" /></a> Updated version using @baptiste's method; much better.[/caption]

-I'd like to see this make it into <code>ggplot2</code>; Baptiste had an <a href="https://github.com/hadley/ggplot2/issues/1240" target="_blank">open GitHub issue</a> involving it a while ago but it has since been closed, presumably without the feature being incorporated.
+My version worked (sort of) but only because it used options that I'd like to see this make it into <code>ggplot2</code>; Baptiste had an <a href="https://github.com/hadley/ggplot2/issues/1240" target="_blank">open GitHub issue</a> involving it a while ago but it has since been closed, presumably without the feature being incorporated.

 I started the previous post by saying how awesome open-source software is (e.g. <code>R</code>).
 You know what else is awesome?
 The #rstats community.
 Thank you to every one of you.